utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 ### Group and aggregate

 In Workbench, aggregation is part of the **Group** step.
-(Most data science languages separate "group" and "aggregate" into separate steps.
+(Most data science languages separate [Group and Aggregate](https://drive.google.com/file/d/1IzL6qvWnJkimV4YeGino_EgUdX8_7pmY/view?usp=sharing) into separate steps.
 Workbench does the same, but it's under the hood of the graphical interface.)

 - Start a new step and choose the **Group** function.
 - For **Select column** type in `Performer`.
 (Note the type-assist.
 Once you've typed enough of a column name to select it, you can hit **Return** on your keyboard to select that field.)
+See [Select](https://drive.google.com/file/d/1_g0FIJTy_wGZPNYzmolCgLi9G65k9dp0/view?usp=sharing) for a refresher on the concept.
   - (A little explanation: When we Group by Performer, we are organizing the data to put all the rows with the same Performer together before we perform some kind of math on them: Counting, Summing or whatever.
 So we are organizing the data to have all the ABBA rows together, then all the rows for B.B.
 King, etc.)
 - For **Operations** keep the _Count_ selection, but go ahead and click on that menu to see the other possibilities.
 (This is the **Aggregation** step.
 Workbench combines aggregations with Group because you typically aggregate after grouping.)
 - Name the new column **Weeks on chart** because that is what we are doing: Counting the number of weeks this performer has been on the Hot 100.